-Q: Someone told me that if we do a CVA the company has to pay back 100p in the 1 or the tax people will reject the proposal is that correct?
+Q: Someone told me that if we do a CVA the company has to pay back 100p in the 1 or the tax people will reject the proposal, is that correct?

 A: NO!
-The amount the company pays back should always be based upon affordability not some arbitrary number.
+The amount the company pays back should always be based upon affordability, not some arbitrary number.
 We always work out a 5 year programme with supporting and highly detailed forecasts.
 Then the result is a better structured longer lasting CVA.

 The HMRC people will be happier to support that plan than a half baked scheme that takes the total unsecured and tax debt and divides it by 24 months to get a simple 100% repayment.
 This method is doomed to failure!

-Under the law there is NO minimum payment or dividend as it is known, the law simply lays out a method for offering a deal to the company's creditors.
+Under the law there is NO minimum payment or dividend, as it is known.
+The law simply lays out a method for offering a deal to the company's creditors.
 In our CVA deals the average is under 40p in 1 repayment 97% of those deals have been approved.

 Q: I don't think that my creditors will continue to supply me if I go into a CVA?

 A: This is the most common worry.
 But YES they will supply you.
-They need to maintain their sales to your company, as much they don't like losing the money owed.
+They need to maintain their sales to your company, as much as they don't like losing the money owed.
 We spend a lot of time on creditor liaison.
-By carefully explaining what the company is doing, how it will be in their best interests and asking them to work with the company and ourselves we ensure that creditors are kept informed and on side.
+By carefully explaining what the company is doing, how it will be in their best interests and asking them to work with the company and ourselves, we ensure that creditors are kept informed and on side.
 Don't expect any credit terms or any favours.
 But being honest and open with them pays dividends in the long run.
 In the end not paying your suppliers on time and having them issue threats is even more detrimental to your business.
 If we think you can pay them back completely over time then we can always look at a time to pay arrangement whereby we do a deal to pay back all of the debt over an extended period.
 Also do not forget that a CVA can be 100p in the £1 and that is binding on all other creditors.